-Policies in relation to slavery and human trafficking
+Policies on slavery and human trafficking

-CBRE is actively working to ensure that slavery and human trafficking are not taking place across our business and has policy documents in place to clarify what standards are expected of our employees and suppliers.
-Full details of the policy documents are embedded in links below, and a summary of the key points is provided as follows:
+CBRE is actively working to ensure that slavery and human trafficking are not taking place across our business and has policy documents in place to clarify what standards we expect of our employees and suppliers.
+Full details of the policy documents are embedded in the links below, and a summary of the key points is provided as follows:

-- CBRE's Standards of Business Conduct set out the ethical standards which must be upheld by all staff across our wide-ranging business activities.
-The document acknowledges that CBRE exists and succeeds due to the trust that has been earned for integrity and fair dealing.
+- CBRE's Standards of Business Conduct sets the ethical standards all staff across our wide-ranging business must uphold in their work activities.
+The document acknowledges that CBRE exists and succeeds due to the trust we have earned for integrity and fair dealing.
 CBRE's RISE value of Integrity requires that the business always deals fairly and honestly with all employees, business partners, communities and society at large. - As such, no one representing CBRE will take unfair advantage of anyone through manipulation, fraudulent inducements or concealment, abuse of confidential or privileged information, interference with a known contractual relationship or any other unfair dealing. - No monetary benefit is worth conducting business in this manner.
 Any profit or gain based on disregarding our values is temporary and causes more harm in the long run.
 We respect the contracts and commitments we have made and strive to go beyond minimum compliance with the rules governing our business and to operate with the utmost reliability and transparency.
-CBRE's Human Rights Policy commits the business to respect human rights in our operations, to promote an appropriate example and make a positive global impact.
-The policy includes four key elements with respect to modern slavery and human trafficking. - 1.
+CBRE's Human Rights Policy commits our company to respect human rights in our operations, promote an appropriate example, and make a positive global impact.
+The policy includes four key elements concerning modern slavery and human trafficking. - 1.
 CBRE respects the free choice of all persons and strictly prohibits forced or compulsory labour - 2.
 CBRE will not do business with, tolerate, or associate with organisations or entities that condone or are engaged in the practice of coercing or imposing work with little or no freedom of choice - 3.
 CBRE endorses the UN Guiding Principles on Business and Human Rights and will work to raise awareness within our employee population of our responsibility to protect Human Rights - 4.
-CBRE commits to cooperate with law enforcement authorities to address any such instances that come to the attention of the Company
+CBRE commits to cooperate with law enforcement authorities to address any such instances that come to the attention of the company - CBRE's Supplier Code of Conduct (updated in December 2022) sets out CBRE's fundamental ethical and business conduct requirements for its suppliers.
+It is available in 34 languages and clarifies that a CBRE supplier is responsible for ensuring their directors, officers, employees, agents, representatives, suppliers, subcontractors, and other business partners understand and comply with the requirements outlined in the Code.
+The requirements include CBRE's position on Anti-Bribery and Corruption, Unfair Business Practices and a specific section about Labour standards, including:

-2 CBRE IM Indirect invests in primary funds, secondaries, joint ventures, club deals and co-investments with underlying managers and operating partners (collectively "specialist managers") across the world.
+CBRE IM Indirect invests in primary funds, secondaries, joint ventures, club deals and co-investments with underlying managers and operating partners (collectively "specialist managers") across the world.